texstudio-org/texstudio/utilities/manual/source/editing.md

 ### Block cursor
 TeXstudio supports block cursors (or multiple cursors).
 Cursors can be added by `Ctrl+Alt`+left click.
+ALternatively pressing `Ctrl+alt+Up/down` also add block cursors.
-The cursors can jointly add and remove text and select charcters.
+The cursors can jointly move, add and remove text and select charcters.
 Pressing `esc` or clicking into the text ends the block cursor mode.

 ![block cursor](images/blockCursor.png)

-By clicking `Ctrl+Shift+Alt`+left click a block from the current cursor to the mouse position is selected.
+By clicking `Ctrl+Shift`+left click a block from the current cursor to the mouse position is selected.

 ![block cursor with selection](images/blockCursor_selection.png)